One Ring: Purpose

 The One Ring was forged by the Dark Lord Sauron during the Second Age to gain dominion over the free peoples of Middle-earth.
-In disguise as Annatar, or "Lord of Gifts", he aided the Elven smiths of Eregion and their leader Celebrimbor in the making of the Rings of Power.
-He then forged the One Ring in the fires of Mount Doom.
+In his deceptive disguise as Annatar, or "Lord of Gifts", he aided the Elven smiths of Eregion and their leader Celebrimbor in the making of the Rings of Power.
+He then secretly and deceitfully forged the One Ring in the fires of Mount Doom.

 Sauron intended it to be the most powerful of all Rings, able to rule and control those who wore the others.
 Since the other Rings were powerful on their own, Sauron was obliged to place much of his own power into the One to achieve his purpose.

 Creating the Ring simultaneously strengthened and weakened Sauron.
 With the Ring, he could control the power of all the other Rings, and thus he was significantly more powerful after its creation than before; but by binding his power within the Ring, Sauron became dependent on it.

 Appearance

 The Ring seemed to be made simply of gold, but it was completely impervious to damage, even to dragon fire (unlike other rings).
 It could be destroyed only by throwing it into the pit of the volcanic Mount Doom where it had been forged.
 Like some lesser rings, but unlike the other Rings of Power, it bore no gem.
 It could change size, and perhaps its weight, and could suddenly expand to escape from its wearer.
 Its identity could be determined by placing it in a fire, when it displayed a fiery inscription in the Black Speech that Sauron had devised.
-This was written in the Elvish Tengwar script, with two lines in the Black Speech from the rhyme of lore describing the Rings:
+This was written in the Elvish Tengwar script, with two lines in the Black Speech from the full Ring Verse: